kadena-io/chainweb-node/README.md

 `chainweb-node` should be running from the public IP address and a port that is open to the other chainweb nodes.

 If you're behind a NAT, it is **VERY IMPORTANT** that your network allows external nodes to connect to the node you are running.
-If you provide us with your ip address and port number in our [Discord mining channel](https://discord.io/kadena), we can verify whether your node is reachable to the rest of the network.
+If you provide us with your ip address and port number in our [Discord mining channel](https://discord.io/kadena), we can verify whether your node is reachable by the rest of the network.

 When running the chainweb-node binary, you can indicate your hostname and port number directly in the config-file, or you can set it via command line flags like such:
 ```